- Deutsches Studentenwerk

 This social responsibility is facing an increasingly complex social reality which is characterized by more openness, diversity and tolerance, freedom, rapid development of knowledge and dynamic institutional and social change on the one hand.
 On the other hand, terrorist attacks, the rise of nationalist or populist movements, and increasing social marginalisation and discrimination pose new challenges for the Studentenwerke and the universities.

-The colloquium looks at the social mission of the Studentenwerke and their European partners in a tension between openness and safety.
-The European tradition of open and democratic higher education institutions will be discussed at the same time as safety on campus for all, in an effort to underline the interests of a democratic society in personal and social security for all, in diversity, tolerance, respect and freedom.
+The colloquium looked at the social mission of the Studentenwerke and their European partners in a tension between openness and safety.
+The European tradition of open and democratic higher education institutions was discussed at the same time as safety on campus for all, in an effort to underline the interests of a democratic society in personal and social security for all, in diversity, tolerance, respect and freedom.

-The following topics are on the conference programme:
+The following topics were on the conference programme:

-The colloquium is aimed at all student affairs and services staff in the European Higher Education Area.
+The colloquium was aimed at all student affairs and services staff in the European Higher Education Area.

-A conference program, practical information, and online registration form are available below.
+A conference program and practical information are available below.

 Please contact email@example.com for more information.